o-gs/DJI_FC_Patcher/Readme.md

 by @Matioupi (mathieu.peyrega@gmail.com), credits to all OG's for their work and ideas

-This document and the attached scripts provide a method for patching / modding the FC (flight controller, a.k.a.
+This document and the attached scripts provides a method for patching / modding the FC (flight controller, a.k.a.
 0306 module) on following DJI birds :

 * DJI Spark